 The meaning of small businesses to local communities is deeply rooted in buying and selling with friends and neighbors.
 In certain towns and villages, small enterprises are the only sort that can thrive when serving a reduced population.
 Small restaurant businesses use restaurant financing services to acquire equipment or get loans.
-In major cities, small businesses also sell a more varied inventory or specialize in delivering exclusive or personalized customer services, and to do so, they rely on services like flexible funding to meet their requirements.
+In major cities, small businesses also sell a more varied inventory or specialize in delivering exclusive or personalized customer services.
+To do so, they rely on services like flexible funding to meet their requirements.
 They also provide new job opportunities and act as the building blocks for the larger US businesses.

 Small businesses usually work hard to keep business as local as they can.
 This includes working with and helping other small businesses, using as many local products as possible, etc. This emphasis tends to stimulate local economies.
 It also supports the whole society.
 Performance in small industries means more local tax revenue, which continues to enhance schools and other local programs.